unjs/hookable/README.md

 This registers `test:before` and `test:after` hooks at bulk.

+Returns an `unregister` function that, when called, will remove all the registered handlers.

 ### `async callHook (name, ...args)`

 Used by class itself to **sequentially** call handlers of a specific hook.